-Although it is exact, Eq.~(\ref{PW}) is not very convenient to work with.
+Albeit exact, Eq.~(\ref{PW}) is not very convenient to work with.
 In most systems there are a large number of allowed energy levels and therefore an even larger number of allowed energy differences $E_m^f - E_n^i$.
-It is much more convenient to work with the \textit{characteristic function}, defined as the Fourier transform of the original distribution:
+It is much more convenient to work with the \emph{characteristic function}, defined as the Fourier transform of the original distribution

-From $G(r)$ we can recover the original distribution from the inverse Fourier transform:
+From $G(r)$ we may recover the original distribution from the inverse Fourier transform:

-Since $P(W)$ and $G(r)$ are Fourier transforms of each other, they contain the same information.
+Since $P(W)$ and $G(r)$ are Fourier transforms of each other, they both contain the same amount of information.